We launched Understanding eCommerce after building our online store. Like everyone else, we had dreams of becoming rich online.

 Never Stopped Learning

-Through all this, we tried new platforms, explored Omnichannel marketing strategies, and built stores on Yahoo, WooCommerce, Big Commerce, Typo3, and Joomla.
-Some were overkill, and some died independently, but two preferred platforms emerged – WordPress and Spotify.
-WordPress allowed us to build user-friendly sites with intuitive dashboards that were easy to navigate with little or no coding, and a host of plugins offered expansive capabilities.
+Throughout this process, we experimented with new platforms, explored Omnichannel marketing strategies, and built stores on Yahoo, WooCommerce, BigCommerce, Typo3, and Joomla.
+Some were overkill, and some died out independently, but two platforms emerged as the preferred ones: WordPress and Spotify.
+WordPress enabled us to build user-friendly sites with intuitive dashboards that were easy to navigate, requiring little to no coding, and a host of plugins offered expansive capabilities.
 Spotify was also an intuitive, easy-to-use tool.
-So these days, there are our platforms of choice.
+So, these days, they are our platforms of choice.

 What about Content?